tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

     string postImage = 4;
 }

-// Message with just id of single news message NewsId {
+// Message with just the id of a single news message NewsId {
     int32 id = 1;
 }

-// List of ids of news to get multiple response message MultipleNewsId {
+// List of IDs of news to get multiple responses message MultipleNewsId {
     repeated NewsId ids = 1;
 }